 Keep an inventory of everything you have purchased for your wedding.
 By doing this, it will help you keep track of your expenses and help you stay focus on what is important to you.

 If you spoke to someone about some wedding arrangement, write the contact's name down because if you are like me, and have other things going on you will forget.
 Being forgetful can cost money.

-You might think is silly but believe me when you see numbers in your face and your budget amount going down you will thank me.
-Keeping organize will save you money, a lot of money.
+You might think is silly but believe me when you see numbers in your face, and your budget amount is going down you will thank me.
+Keeping organized will save you money, a lot of money.

 Find yourself a budget buddy.

 Just like we surrounded ourselves with others who understand and share our views on financial freedom, having a wedding budget buddy serves the same purpose.

 We all love our family dearly, but sadly not everyone shares the same views when it comes to our wedding nor understand why we are doing what we are doing.